mattuff/metaknight/README.md

 MetaKnight (Manifolds Encoded Through the Architecture of Knots and Numbers In the Geometry of Handlebody Theory) is a Python Package for Kirby Calculus!

-Kirby diagrams are a way of modeling 4-manifolds based off of their handlebody decomposition.
-The Kirby class takes planar diagrams of Kirby diagrams in circle-dot notation as inputs, and can perform all the Kirby moves on the diagram: Reidemeister moves, handle annihilation, handle creation, and handle slides.
+Kirby diagrams are a method of modeling 4-manifolds based off of their handlebody decomposition.
+The Kirby class inputs planar diagrams of Kirby diagrams in circle-dot notation, and can perform all the Kirby moves on the diagram: Reidemeister moves, handle annihilation, handle creation, and handle slides.

 ### Setting up a Planar Diagram